HT-T1™

 Enhanced AOI Inspection Support

 Traditional Automated Optical Inspection (AOI) tools are effective at detecting surface defects but often miss internal problems that can lead to later failures.
-HT-T1™ complements AOI by revealing what conventional tools cannot see—such as subsurface voids, incomplete material removal, or hidden microcracks beneath the surface.
+HT-T1™ complements AOI by revealing features surface-based AOI misses—such as subsurface voids, incomplete material removal, or hidden microcracks beneath the surface.
 By integrating HT-T1™ into the inspection workflow, manufacturers gain a deeper understanding of their process health, catch potential failures earlier, and reduce costly rework or scrap downstream.
 This deeper insight ultimately supports higher product reliability and customer satisfaction.

 Applications